 You’ll be super close to the harbour here which will be in inches of the boat counters;

-The Olde Ship Inn – You’re in touching distance of the harbour with this family-friendly pub.
+The Olde Ship Inn – You’re within touching distance of the harbour with this family-friendly pub.
 There are so cosy rooms to check-in for the night with the added benefit of a restaurant and pub below decks!
 Click for rates.

 Ugiebrae House B&B – A cute family-run B&B with a terrace and gardens, close by to the harbour.
 It comes with a wholesome breakfast and you can rent bikes to explore the area.
 Click to book.

-Wyndgrove House – If you’d rather some peace and quiet Wyndgrove House is in a remote quiet conservation area close to Seahouses harbour and beach.
+Wyndgrove House – If you’d rather have some peace and quiet Wyndgrove House is in a remote quiet conservation area close to Seahouses harbour and beach.
 It also has fresh and spacious rooms with modern decor and facilities.
 Click here to enquire.

 Looking for more places to visit in Northumberland?

 If you’re wondering what to do after your Farne Islands trip, you’ll be spoiled for choice along the coast.
 You’re right in the heart of an Area of Outstanding Natural Beauty!

 There are so many amazing staterooms in this fortification with museums and dungeons too.
 Or, get lost in the sand dunes of Bamburgh beach!